hotwax/oms-documentation/Fulfillment/APIs/Shipping label PDF..md

 # Shipping label PDF API

 Downloads a shipping label in PDF format for the shipment.
-To download the shipping label PDF, you will need to call the /ShippingLabel.pdf endpoint with the POST method.
+To download the shipping label PDF, you will need to call the /ShippingLabel.pdf endpoint with the `/POST` method.

 ## Request